-- 2.5.12 As set out in paragraph 2.3.7, it can take years to develop PHS projects to a point where they could be ready to be built, even theoretically.
+- 2.5.15 As set out in paragraph 2.3.7, it can take years to develop PHS projects to a point where they could be ready to be built, even theoretically.
 Hence, although there may be 25 to 30 locations in Scotland where (in theory) a scheme might work, it is complicated and time consuming to obtain landowner agreement, develop a feasible engineering solution and secure a grid connection (where available connection dates are often many years in the future).
 The Coire Glas scheme for example, which has the potential to deliver up to 1.5GW of storage (30GWh), was conceived some 10 years ago and it may be another 6 or 7 years before it is built and generating power.
-Therefore, progressing other locations as alternatives to Loch Kemp (acknowledging that other schemes do need to be brought forward in addition to Loch Kemp) will not meet the requirement for 10GW of LDES capacity able to store electricity for between 8 and 16 hours by 2035.
-That is, new schemes not already proposed cannot be built in the required timeframe. - 2.5.13 In addition, despite the number of theoretical alternative locations to Loch Kemp, there are fewer than 10 other potential schemes in Scotland currently being promoted22.
-These include Coire Glas (described above) and the following schemes:
+Therefore, progressing other locations as alternatives to Loch Kemp (acknowledging that other schemes do need to be brought forward in addition to Loch Kemp) will not meet the requirement for 4-6GW of LDES capacity by 2030.
+That is, new schemes not already proposed cannot be built in the required timeframe. - 2.5.16 In addition, despite the number of theoretical alternative locations to Loch Kemp, there are fewer than 10 other potential schemes in Scotland currently being promoted.
+These include Coire Glas (described above) and the following schemes: - Glenmuckloch which was consented in 2016 and has the potential to provide 210MW and 8 hours of storage.
+This scheme is believed to remain some way off construction (currently not having progressed through a final investment decision (FID)) and its storage capacity is of a relatively short duration. - Loch na Cathrach which was consented in 2021 and has the potential to provide 450MW and 6 hours of storage.
+Similarly, construction of this scheme has not started, and its storage capacity is of a relatively short duration.
+At these durations, battery storage may be cost competitive relatively soon (see paragraph 2.5.8). - Cruachan Extension with the potential to provide 600MW and to extend the storage duration of Cruachan well beyond 24 hours; Section 36 planning consent has been recently granted. - Balliemeanoch with the potential to provide 1.5GW and 30 hours of storage; this project is in the early stages of scoping. - Project Earba with the potential to provide 1800MW and 22 hours of storage.
+This project has recently been consented and, subject to funding, will be starting its site investigation/front end engineering design (FEED) work. - Project Fearna which is in an early stage, and has the potential to provide 1800MW and 20-22hrs of storage. - Sloy with the potential to provide 120MW.
+Unknown storage. - Corrievarkie with the potential to provide 600MW and 24 hours of storage; and is in the project scoping stage. - 2.5.17 Hence, while Jacobs (2020) states that PHS is the lowest cost and most mature and well proven technology of those considered for LDES, "having been the mainstay of mediumterm energy storage over the past 60 years, and thus should be the prime candidate for at

-22 Several schemes identified in the Jacobs (2020) report, based on work undertaken by SSE in 2006 (p.56), as potential (600MW) future projects have not been progressed, including Balmacaan, Craigroyston, Ardvorlich, Breaclaich and Lawers.
+&lt;sup>23 Several schemes identified in the Jacobs (2020) report, based on work undertaken by SSE in 2006 (p.56), as potential (600MW) future projects have not been progressed, including Balmacaan, Craigroyston, Ardvorlich, Breaclaich and Lawers.
 In addition, others have not come forward for planning submission yet, namely Ben Alder (800MW) (now Corrievarkie), Loch Awe (520MW) (now Balliemeanoch) and Eishken (150MW).